NON-Occupant Co-Borrowers Mortgage Guidelines

 - Cannot have relations to the transaction.
 Meaning they cannot be the seller of the property, the builder, or the real estate broker

-- Non-occupying co-borrower mayor may not have ownership interest as documented on the title to the home
+- Non-occupying co-borrower may or may not have an ownership interest as documented on the title to the home

 HUD NON-Occupant-Co-Borrower Guidelines